 - .1 Departmental Representative will arrange to complete a pre-dredge survey of all areas to be dredged.
 The survey will be by electronic survey equipment sounding.
-Survey plan at 1:500 scale plotting average soundings obtained in this survey will define actual pre-dredge seabed area. - .2 No area will be dredged prior to the Departmental Representative and the Contractor's mutual acceptance of the pre-dredge survey for that area. - .3 Quantities dredged will be confirmed and agreed upon, on a weekly basis by Departmental Representative and Contractor. - .4 Post-dredge survey will be a measurement based on sounding surveys undertaken by the Departmental Representative upon completion of dredging.
+Survey plan at 1:500 scale plotting average soundings obtained in this survey will define actual pre-dredge seabed area. - .2 No area will be dredged prior to the Departmental Representative and the Contractor's mutual acceptance of the pre-dredge survey for that area. - .3 Post-dredge survey will be a measurement based on sounding surveys undertaken by the Departmental Representative upon completion of dredging.
 Survey will confirm if dredging is completed as specified and whether area can be considered clear.
 Survey plan at 1:500 scale plotting "minimum" depths obtained in this survey will identify areas required for reworking to obtain following elevations using least of minimum mode.
-This survey will be used for the determination of measurement for payment of material dredged, regardless of when the specified area(s) are dredged by the Contractor. - .5 If the survey shows that grade depth has not been obtained, the Contractor is to re-dredge to obtain grade depth.
+This survey will be used for the determination of measurement for payment of material dredged, regardless of when the specified area(s) are dredged by the Contractor. - .4 If the survey shows that grade depth has not been obtained, the Contractor is to re-dredge to obtain grade depth.
 The Contractor will perform sounding surveys, using a method approved by the Departmental Representative, to verify that the specified dredge depth has been obtained.
 The Departmental Representative may then perform a second sounding survey for final verification of dredge depth.
-This second acceptance survey and any subsequent surveys required until work is accepted will be at the cost of the Contractor.
-It should be noted that it is possible that infilling may occur in the dredge area(s) prior to final acceptance.
-The removal of infilling material by whatever causes will be incidental to the work and not measured separately for payment. - .6 All elevations obtained in average of instantaneous mode within the specified areas of dredging must be at or deeper than grade before the area will be considered complete.
+This second acceptance survey and any subsequent surveys required until work is accepted will be at the cost of the Contractor. - .5 All elevations obtained in average of instantaneous mode within the specified areas of dredging must be at or deeper than grade before the area will be considered complete.